hawaii-desktop/greenisland/README.md

 [![GitHub issues](https://img.shields.io/github/issues/greenisland/greenisland.svg)](https://github.com/greenisland/greenisland/issues)
 [![IRC Network](https://img.shields.io/badge/irc-freenode-blue.svg "IRC Freenode")](https://webchat.freenode.net/?channels=hawaii-desktop)

-QtQuick-based Wayland compositor in library form.
+Green Island provides a full blown Wayland compositor for QtQuick as well as pluggable hardware abstraction, extensions, tools and a Qt-style API for Wayland clients.

 The name comes from [Kure Atoll, Hawaii](http://en.wikipedia.org/wiki/Green_Island,_Hawaii).

+It is primarily developed for the [Hawaii desktop environment](https://github.com/hawaii-desktop), however it can be used by any desktop environment that wish to implement its compositor by using QML or for shells deeply integrated with the compositor in the same process.

+## Overview

+Green Island includes:

+* A QtWaylandCompositor API copy
+* Compositor extensions for xdg-shell, screenshots, screencast, applicaion manager, task manager
+* Support for Plasma 5
+* XWayland support
+* Multiple screen support
+* Qt-style API for udev, logind and libinput
+* Launcher for various hardware configurations
+* QPA plugin
+* Pluggable hardware abstraction with support for:
+  * X11
+  * Wayland
+  * DRM/KMS
+  * All Raspberry Pi boards
+  * Mali
+  * Vivante
+* Compositor to run your UX
+* Minimal desktop compositor and shell
+* Qt-style API for Wayland clients

-The API extends QtCompositor with additional features needed by any real world Wayland compositor.
+The server-side API extends QtWaylandCompositor with additional features needed by any real world Wayland compositor.

 Green Island offers multiple screen support and it also implements specific protocols such as xdg-shell, gtk-shell and those for Plasma 5.